 Fiction: I focus exclusively on middle grade and young adult fiction.
 I’m looking for books that challenge the reader intellectually and emotionally, from the high-concept and fantastical to the frank, fresh, and contemporary.
 I love fiction set in another country, time, or place (real or imagined!) that opens up a rich new world for the reader to discover.
 Stories featuring characters with strong passions, talents, or smarts – or characters in search of theirs – resonate with me.
 I’d also like to see: Contemporary YA that’s not afraid to explore complex social issues, historical fantasy, smart middle grade adventures, heartbreaking middle grade with beautiful writing, and good, old-fashioned YA romance.

-My current favorite (non-client) middle grade and YA books include Ask the Passengers, Seraphina, Daughter of Smoke and Bone, The Diviners, The Astonishing Life of Octavian Nothing, All These Things I’ve Done, The Fault in Our Stars, Deadweather and Sunrise, When You Reach Me, The Peculiar, Wintergirls, and Code Name Verity.
-All-time favorites include The Phantom Tollbooth, A Wrinkle in Time, Harry Potter, The His Dark Materials trilogy, Go Ask Alice, Angus, Thongs, and Full Frontal Snogging, The View from Saturday, and anything by Dianna Wynne Jones or Tamora Pierce.
+My current favorite (non-client) YA novels include Eleanor & Park, Winger, Ask the Passengers, Seraphina, Daughter of Smoke and Bone, Aristotle and Dante Discover the Universe, How to Love, Wintergirls, The Diviners, Clockwork Angel, and My Life Next Door.
+In middle grade, my favorites include When You Reach Me, The Peculiar, Counting by 7s, Wonder, Jeremy Fink and the Meaning of Life, and The Cavendish Home for Boys and Girls.
+All-time favorites include The Phantom Tollbooth, A Wrinkle in Time, Harry Potter, The His Dark Materials trilogy, Go Ask Alice, Angus, Thongs, and Full Frontal Snogging, The View from Saturday, The Astonishing Life of Octavian Nothing, and anything by Dianna Wynne Jones or Tamora Pierce.

 What I’m not looking for:

-Paranormal “creature” YA (no werewolves, vampires,shapeshifters, selkies, or mermaids, please).
-I’m probably not the right person for books narrated by animals or focusing on a human-animal bond (girls and their horses, boys and their dogs).
+Paranormal or dystopian YA.
+I’m probably not the right person for books narrated by animals or heavily focused on sports.

 Why I love my job: